Admissions - the basics

 If there are no places available, the Admissions team will resolve the application.
 Families will then have the right to appeal and/or go on the waiting list.

-Waiting list offers will be made by the Admissions team.
+Waiting list offers will also come from the Admissions team.

 To enable this to happen, schools need to advise the Admissions team as soon as vacancies arise, or if places have not been accepted within ten school days.